Identifying patterns and syllables in words, morphemic knowledge

 Activity 5: use garbage in, garbage out: errors caused by over-reliance on spelling checkers

-Using either IWB or individual computers students type in errors and see which errors are still problematic.
+Using either the interactive white board or individual computers students type in errors and see which errors are still problematic.
 Spell checkers have improved since this site went up however some of these errors continue.
-Students decide which ones are/aren’t helpful.
+Students decide which ones are helpful and which are not.

 spencer, sponger, spanker (no sensible results)